kart00z/product-ad-generator/README.md

 1. **Product Data Extraction**
    - Scrapes product information from product pages
-   - Handles both standard Shopify and WooCommerce formats, along with fallback cases (that use OpenCV) for other online stores
+   - Handles both standard Shopify and WooCommerce formats, along with fallback cases (that use OpenCV) for other online stores (WIP)
    - Extracts prices, images, titles, and other metadata

 2. **Image Processing**